/blog/What is Dithering?

 The bloom trick

 Dithering naturally creates high-contrast pixel patterns.
-When you add bloom, the bright pixels glow into the dark ones, softening the harsh edges while keeping the essential dithered character.
+When you add bloom, the bright pixels glow into the dark ones, softening the harsh edges while still looking dithered.
 It's like the difference between a sharp LED display and a warm CRT.

 Bloom softens the harsh pixel edges.
 Similar to how old CRT monitors looked.